djaus2/PhotoTimingDjaus/README.md

   - Events **Done**
   - Heats **Done**
   - Results **Done**
-  - With selected event can next/previous through heats
   - Usage:
     - Need to Create Meet/s,Event/s.
       - With Event creation or Edit, prompted for number of heats.